mtewo/Kleinstanzeigen/README.md

-# Classified Ads Web Application
+# "Kleinstanzeigen" Web-Application

-A full-stack web application for managing classified advertisements, developed as part of the **Web-Based Applications** course in the Media Informatics program.
+A full-stack web application for managing advertisements, developed as part of the **Web-Based Applications** module in the Media computer science program.

 The application consists of a **Vue.js frontend** and a **Spring Boot backend** that communicate via REST APIs.
 Additionally, changes to